 A) The key to taking down ISIS is to cut off their funding supply.
 The less oil we purchase from the Middle East, the less money flows to ISIS.
 The better we protect antiquity sites, the less artifacts they have to sell.
 ISIS has dug in for the long haul and we need to suffocate their funding.

-If Congress authorizes more domestic energy production, even offering subsidies for renewable energy, we can slow the flow of oil from ISIS controlled countries.
+If Congress authorizes more domestic energy production and offers the right incentives for renewable energy, we can slow the flow of oil from ISIS controlled countries.

 Q) What bans, if any, do you support on Muslim admissions to the United States?
 Please explain your position.